s-c-p/c-pl-a/week-1/VL6-Functions Formally.md

 			  because the function body may be recursive.
 		How `t` is determined is magic which will be discussed in later chapters.
+		Also, type-checker ensures that args are used in expr only and not outside.
-		[if fn is revursive THEN it MUST have a conditional (else it is an ∞loop) which has at least one branch which doesn't call the fn itself, this I'll call the *terminating branch*.
+		[I think it's like -- if fn is revursive THEN it MUST have a conditional (else it is an ∞loop) which has at least one branch which doesn't call the fn itself, this I'll call the *terminating branch*.
 Since all branches of a conditional expr must have same type therefore determining the